mweidner037/list-positions/benchmark_results.md

 ## ListCRDT

-Use a hybrid op-based/state-based CRDT on top of the library.
+Use a hybrid op-based/state-based CRDT implemented on top of the library's data structures.
-This variant uses a List of characters to store the state and Positions in messages, manually managing BunchMetas.
+This variant uses a List of characters + PositionSet to store the state and Positions in messages, manually managing BunchMetas.
 Updates and saved states use JSON encoding, with optional GZIP for saved states.

 - Sender time (ms): 681